If you want to be a successful copywriter, know this: most copywriting advice is terrible.

 Do you see the difference?
 When you write to your reader, you turn tired, boring writing into exciting and relevant copy.

-Bring it to life with specifics
+Tip #6: Bring your writing to life with specifics

 Vague copy is might as well not exist.
 It doesn’t get people excited or even keep them reading.
 So any time you find your copy drifting into the clouds, you should try to bring it back down to the ground level with some specific examples.
 Take a look at these simple edits to vague copy that make them exponentially more powerful: